jdleslie/sage2-boiler/README.md

 ```

 ## Logging
-A trivial logging script that stores a subset of the available data using [data.sparkfun.com](https://data.sparkfun.com) is included in `log_phant.py`.
+A trivial logging script that stores a subset of the available data using [thingspeak.com](http://thingspeak.com)
+is included in `log_thingspeak.py`.
 This script can be run periodically by `cron`.
-As described in the source, create a `settings.py` file that sets three variables so the logging script sends data to the appropriate stream on data.sparkfun.com.
+As described in the source, create a `settings.py` file that sets the `CHANNEL_ID` and `WRITE_KEY` variables so the logging script sends data to
+the appropriate stream (both values can be found on the "Channel Settings" tab in ThingSpeak.

 For example, on a Linux host the user might issue `crontab -e` to edit their `crontab` and add the following line to log the state of the boiler ever minute:
 ```
-* * * * * ~/sage2-boiler/log_phant.py
+* * * * * ~/sage2-boiler/log_thingspeak.py
 ```
 Be sure the required libraries listed in `requirements.txt` are installed and available